All Saucony articles

 Saucony unveils Run It Local campaign to support running retailers

-Saucony is launching a new initiative, Run It Local , to support specialty running retailers.
+Saucony is launching a new initiative, Run It Local, to support specialty running retailers.
 The €335k campaign will run from July to September with various activities across Saucony’s EMEA territories.
-Beginning with a drive to access runner-reach, a geo-targeted social media burst and digital ads will highlight the ...
+Beginning with a drive to access runner-reach, a geo-targeted social media burst and digital ads will highlight the benefits of ...

 -